Cube toast

-Cube toast is a dessert dish that consists of brioche cooked as French toast formed in an upright position that is filled with foods such as vanilla ice cream, granola, mochi, Pocky candy, cubed pieces of French toast, fruits such as blueberries and strawberries, strawberry sauce, chocolate sauce and other ingredients.
+Cube toast is a dessert dish that consists of an unsliced but hollow block of brioche bread cooked as French toast and given fillings such as vanilla ice cream, granola, mochi, Pocky candy, cubed pieces of French toast, fruit and chocolate sauce.

-It was invented in 2016 at a restaurant named "Double Chin" in Chinatown, Boston, a neighborhood in Boston, Massachusetts.
+The dish was invented in 2016 at a restaurant named "Double Chin" in the Chinatown neighborhood of Boston, Massachusetts.